-This page covers treatments described as emerging or experimental in blepharitis care.
+This page covers newer or specialist-led options with varying evidence quality and UK availability.
 The goal is to explain what they are, the evidence to date, and why access can vary.

 What "experimental" means in blepharitis care